renpy/renpy/sphinx/source/transforms.rst

     atl_property : `transform_property` `simple_expression`

 The statement first gives a series (at least one) of property names, each followed by the new value to set it to.
-See :doc:`transform-properties` for a list of transform properties, their meaning and the values they take. ::
+See :ref:`transform-properties` for a list of transform properties, their meaning and the values they take. ::

     transform rightoid: